SmartDataAnalytics/Sparqlify/README.md

 Options are:

-* Server Configuration
 * -f [file]   The CSV file to map.
 Currently must be excel flavour; for instance tabs will currently not work.
 * -c [file]   The Sparqlify mapping file containting the 'Create View *Template* ...' statements.
 * -v [view\_name]   If the mapping file (given as the -c option) contains more than one view, the name of the view to use for the mapping must be specified.
 * -h   Currently not implemented.
 Use this flag to treat the first row of the CSV file as the headers.
 In this case, you can refer to the columns by name.

 Example: